Reeti4cyber/ELKStack-Project/README.md

 ![TopologyElk](Diagrams/TopologyElk.png)

-The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.
+The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the `D*mn Vulnerable Web Application`.

 Load balancing ensures that the application will be highly available, in addition to restricting access to the network.
 - What aspect of security do load balancers protect?